DavidTunnell/tech-blog-fullstack-mvc-node-express-mysql-handlebars-authentication/README.md

 //use: node/express/handlebars/mysql2?/sequelize/dotenv/express-session/connect-session-sequelize/bcrypt

 //pages
--signup/create account
+-dashboard/post a blog post (presented with any blog posts I have already created and the option to add a new blog post, able to delete or update my post and taken back to an updated dashboard)

+//Front end done:
 -login (or same?)
 -index
--dashboard/post a blog post (presented with any blog posts I have already created and the option to add a new blog post, able to delete or update my post and taken back to an updated dashboard)
+-blog post page (post title, contents, post creator’s username, and date created for that post and have the option to leave a comment)
+-signup/create account
 -logout
--blog post page (post title, contents, post creator’s username, and date created for that post and have the option to leave a comment)

 goal: CMS-style blog site similar to a Wordpress site, publish blog posts, comment on posts, MVC,